tylernfornes/SELinux-Benchmark-Scripts/README.md

 python copymachine.py 4k 200 - creates 4KB file to be copied 200 times

 ### plumbing.py
-Monitors the average throughput of reading/writing data through a pipe when SELinuz is enforcing vs. when SELinux is permissive.
+Monitors the average throughput of reading/writing data through a pipe when SELinux is enforcing vs. when SELinux is permissive.
 Requires *pv* utility to monitor data flow through pipe.

 Takes one argument: